tessabrtls/DoesMediaQualityMatter/README.md

 codebook/          Variable definitions, coding rules, construction steps
 ```

 Scripts run in the order of their prefix.
-Each writes the objects the next one
-reads; none of them can be run in isolation.

 ## Reproducing the analysis